 This is not a question of the language that your customer speaks, but the language that they understand.
 B2B customers are well-versed in the product or service they want to buy.
 They understand the technical jargon and the application of that product or service as well.
 But marketers often beef up their marketing messages to make them look fancy or appealing, but in the process end up using phrases that don’t have any impact on the customer’s purchase decision.
 Using clichés and hackneyed phrases are also among the B2B marketing mistakes that one should try to avoid.

 Using the Wrong Graphics

 The use of graphics is an important component of any company’s marketing strategy, but sometimes B2B sellers focus too much on using perfectly beautiful images which seem unrealistic and fake.
 B2B customers are smart.
 They know their business, they know their product, and they know what they want.
 They would much rather see the actual product or service in action.
-Businesses often make these B2B marketing mistakes and end up losing their customers because their graphics are impractical or irrelevant.
+Businesses often make these B2B marketing mistakes and end up losing customers because their graphics are impractical or irrelevant.

 Rambling on about the Product or Service

 The key focus of marketers is always their product or service.
 But that does not mean your entire focus should be on the product.
 While there is no harm in outlining the key features and benefits, it is equally important to understand what your customers want, their unmet needs, and the problems they face.
 Based on this understanding, your marketing message should address needs and offer solutions.
 The message should include a mix of information, from basic to in-depth.
 You should talk about your product or service but, at the same time, you should provide additional information to your readers, such as market analyses, a discussion of exciting trends, or features on major players in the market.
 This way, you can connect more effectively with B2B buyers and present things in a way that will motivate them to buy.